Key precept: “Those who cannot remember the past are condemned…” George Santayana

 “And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works…And whosoever was not found written in the book of life was cast into the lake of fire.”
 (Revelation 20:12-15)

 What is this book of life?
-Is it really as exclusionary as Christianity claims?
+Is it really as exclusionary as some religions claim?

-On the other hand, the Christian method of claiming salvation from hell by “asking Jesus to come into your heart” is not found anywhere in the Bible.
+On the other hand, the Christian evangelical method of claiming to get one’s name written in the book of life by “asking Jesus to come into your heart” or “praying the sinner’s prayer” are not found anywhere in the Bible.